Proposal SystemDecember 7, 2020

 Sending the Proposal

-For the purposes of this tutorial we will walk you through this process via a template.
+To send the Proposal, you should utilize either a Template or an Action Plan.
+For the purposes of this tutorial we will walk you through this process utilizing the Template option.

 - Click next to “Email Templates”

-The second step in this process is to send the email.
+The second step in this process is to send the email with the linked Proposal.
+To complete that task, follow these steps:

 Marking an Invoice for the Proposal as “Paid” via an Action Plan Step: